Thursday, July 27, 2023

 Holly Hill Inn

-NEARBY DISTILLERIES: Woodford Reserve, Castle & Key
+Nearby distilleries: Woodford Reserve, Castle & Key

 In a grand 1845 home in Midway–the town at the midpoint between Lexington and the state capitol of Frankfort–chef Ouita Michel turns out locavore southern dishes alongside a thousand-bottle-strong bourbon collection.
 A true destination restaurant.